mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/troubleshooting/debugging/index.md

 If you forgot to run `janitor.py` the last time you ran the service, you may see the error message 'Framework has been removed'.
 See Uninstall for steps on doing that.
 In case you are curious, here is what happened:

 1. You ran `dcos package nifi --app-id nifi`.
 This destroyed the Scheduler and its associated tasks, but did not clean up its reserved resources.
 2. Later on, you tried to reinstall the service.
-The scheduler came up and found an entry in ZooKeeper with the previous framework ID, which would have been cleaned up by `janitor.py`.
-The scheduler tried to re-register using that framework ID.
+The Scheduler came up and found an entry in ZooKeeper with the previous framework ID, which would have been cleaned up by `janitor.py`.
+The Scheduler tried to re-register using that framework ID.
 3. Mesos returned an error because it knows that framework ID is no longer valid.
 Hence the confusing ‘Framework has been removed’ error.

 # Stuck deployments